dshokouhi/hass-neato-custom-component/README.md

 This is a custom component designed for Home Assistant to test new Neato features.

-Currently testing fixes for D7 firmware 4.3.1
+Currently testing: nothing all fixes are current with home assistant dev branch.

 Steps to install.

 1. Create a `custom_components` folder in your home assistant configuration directory if it does not exist already
-2. Download the code here and place all the files inside the `custom_components` folder.
-Make sure that `neato.py` from the root of the project is directly inside the `custom_components` folder.
-Make sure the 3 folders are also included.
+2. Download the code here and place entire `neato` directory and all the files inside it into the `custom_components` folder.
 3. Leave Neato configured as it is in your configuration.yaml (or configure it according to the docs: https://www.home-assistant.io/components/neato/)
 4. Restart Home Assistant